 - Left Quadrant: Search team’s identifier “tag”, usually a short acronym or military number.

 - Top Quadrant: Time and date search team left the building.

 - Right Quadrant: List of hazards present (if any)

 - Bottom Quadrant: Number of survivors and bodies found.
 Usually noted in that order: 0/0 for no survivors and no corpses.

 - X with a Box around it: This means “Do Not Enter”, usually because it is dangerous.

 Here is a photo essay with many examples from hurricane Katrina:

-What does the mean for a resourceful Prepper in a SHTF scenario?
+What Does This Mean for a Resourceful Prepper in a SHTF Scenario?

 While all of this is good knowledge, I hope you never have to use it.
 The probabilities are slim that you encounter a disaster where these are used, but there is a chance knowing the Urban Search and Rescue markings could help.
 Check out our TrueRisk index for more likely scenarios, and make sure you are prepared for those as well.
-As always, stay prepared and stay safe.
+Keep exploring, stay prepared, and be safe.

 You’ve Been Missing OutJoin 30,865 preppers getting no-spin prepping advice by subscribing to TruePrepper.